rinikerlab/irsa/README.md

 ```
 .
 This will generate n xyz-files, one for each conformer found.
 For each conformer, prepare a computational input file.
 We will use gaussian, version 09D.
-For compound 1a, this may look like
+For compound 1a (one conformer found), this may look like
 ```
 %mem=16000MB
 %NProcShared=16